Certora/makerTraining/certora/specs/specChecking.md

 ---
 ###  vacuity

-- a rule is violated when there is a state that reachs the assert and violates the assartion
+- a rule is violated when there is a state that reaches the assert and violates the assertion
-- if there is no such state the rule can not be violated and therefor it is verified
+- if there is no such state the rule can not be violated and therefore it is verified

-###  tutology
+###  tautology
 - a rule that is verified regardless of the code

 ### low coverage
-- a rule that is verfied but only on a small subset of states\paths
+- a rule that is verified but only on a small subset of states\paths

 [run without any checks](https://prover.certora.com/output/40726/ae573916bde243929b216ccd73d891bf/?anonymousKey=f07d11423064e5267d597d2b3893ad7235d54b9f)
-     -- vacuity and tutology passe
+     -- vacuity and tautology passe

-### missign rule
+### missing rule
 - which rule is still needed